In This Article

 The Best Brows for You: A heart-shaped face looks best with a soft arch, which balances a longer chin.
 When it comes to thickness, choose a fuller shape.
-"Heart shaped faces wear fluffy full brows really well, because the widest area of their face is the brow area and it won’t get easily overwhelmed with too much brow," says St. Jean.
+"Heart-shaped faces wear fluffy full brows well because the widest area of their face is the brow area and it won’t get easily overwhelmed with too much brow," says St. Jean.
 Don't have naturally full brows?
 "Use a cream or pomade brow product with an angled brush to create hair-like strokes for the illusion of a fuller shape," says Kassajikian.
 He likes Urban Decay Brow Blade ($26)

 Brow Shapes for Square-Shaped Faces

-Your Face Shape: "On square faces, all measurements are fairly the same," says Kassjikian.
+Your Face Shape: "On square faces, all measurements are fairly the same," says Kassajikian.
 Your chin will typically be less defined, while your jawline will be wide and angular.

 Celebs With Your Face Shape: Olivia Wilde, Malin Akerman, Nicole Richie

 The Best Brows for You: A high, curved arch works well on a square shape since it softens and elongates your face.
 "Arched brows on a square face help to offset the hard angles of a square shape," notes St. Jean.
 She cautions against having the tail dip too low.
 "Taking the tail too low will bring the eye shape downwards."